DylanMoriarty/dylanmoriarty.github.io/app/_blog/10-NationalGeographic.md

 <a href="https://www.openstreetmap.org/">OpenStreetMap</a> is a wikipedia-style dataset of the world.
 Anyone can contribute and anyone can use the data from it.

-Included in the dataset is <span class="tooltip">everything geographic<i class="fa fa-info-circle fa"></i><span class="tooltiptext">Roads, rivers, boundaries, buildings, parks, etc. Anything you can map could (and likely is) be part of OSM.</span></span> of which a lot has metadata for place names, type, function, or use.
+Included in the dataset is

+{% include bits/tooltips.html face="everything geographic" longtext="Roads, rivers, boundaries, buildings, parks, etc. Anything you can map could (and likely is) be part of OSM." %} of which a lot has metadata for place names, type, function, or use.
 Because anyone can edit it, this metadata is an absolute mess, but it's there all out in the open to parse through.

 Mapbox hosts a filter of OSM data on their own servers.
-This means we don't need to wrangle with the <span class="tooltip">original massive dataset<i class="fa fa-info-circle fa"></i><span class="tooltiptext">617 GB uncompressed!</span></span> saving us much time and many headaches.
-Bless their hearts <i class="fa fa-heart fa" style="color:red"></i>.
+This means we don't need to wrangle with the {% include bits/tooltips.html face="original massive dataset" longtext="617 GB uncompressed!" %} saving us much time and many headaches.
+Bless their hearts <i class="collecticons collecticons-heart-full" style="color:red"></i>.

 Through their Studio service, we can then target those OSM elements with CartoCSS.
 That is, we can say something like: ```#roads{ stroke-color: red }``` and all elements in the dataset that are tagged as 'roads' will be colored red.
 It's rad.